Vuthyy/StudentAttendanceSystem/README.md

     C:\Program Files\Apache Software Foundation\Tomcat 10.1\webapps\StudentAttendanceSystem

 3. **How to Run the Project**
+    Open your IDE and type:
+    ```bash
+    npm install
-    Open your IDE and type ```bash npm install then Start the Apache Tomcat Server:
+    Then start the Apache Tomcat Server:

     Navigate to the Tomcat bin folder, typically: